jomanovic/deepzipper/README.md

 - Reconstruction which attemps to construct the original image from scratch

 ![](https://github.com/jomanovic/deepzipper/blob/master/display/interp.jpg)

+The first models of this type which I've experimented with is the [Convolutional LSTM](https://arxiv.org/abs/1506.04214).
+The basic idea is to transfer hidden states both forward and backwerd (in time) in order to inform compression and decompression.

 - Residual which attemps to refine the scaled encoded image to achieve decompression